Asymmetric Tunneling of Bose-Einstein Condensates: Introduction

 see Fig.~\ref{fig:potentialdemo} for an illustration.
 This formula is responsible for a widely held belief that tunneling probability is exponentially small.
 It is important to note that the probability of tunneling exponentially depends on the area under the curve between the potential barrier and particle's energy.

 Perhaps counterintuitively, Landau suggested (Sec.
 25 of Ref.~\cite{landau2013quantum}) that transmission probabilities are symmetric in 1D according to the time-independent Schr\"odinger equation.
-In other words, a particle incident upon some potential barrier would have the exact same tunneling probability, regardless of if it approached the barrier from the right or the left: In the case when more than one degree of freedom (d.o.f.) is involved however, this no longer works.
+In other words, a particle incident upon some potential barrier will have the same tunneling probability, regardless of whether it approaches the barrier from the right or the left.
+In the case when more than one degree of freedom (d.o.f.) is involved, however, this no longer works.
 For example, interactions between different d.o.f. in a complex system may enhance or suppress tunneling rates compared to the case when no interactions are present \cite{zakhariev1964intensified}.
-This can lead to an emergent dynamical asymmetry in the tunneling of a composite system \cite{Amirkhanov1966}, such that tunneling becomes more probable than flying above a barrier for a large class of potentials \cite{bondar2010enhancement}.
+This can lead to an emergent dynamical asymmetry in the tunneling of a composite system \cite{Amirkhanov1966}, such that tunneling becomes more probable than flying above a barrier for a large class of potentials~\cite{bondar2010enhancement}.
 These works remain largely unknown and we are extending their insight to experimentally accessible systems.
-This is especially true given recent experimental advances in Bose-Einstein condensates (BEC's), enabling researchers to directly observe the tunneling of complex systems for the first time \cite{albiez2005direct, potnis2017interaction, Ramos2020}.
-In addition, extensive computational research has been done with BEC tunneling, both using mean-field \cite{smerzi1997quantum, PhysRevA.61.023402, Salasnich2001, svidzinsky2003symmetric, carr2005macroscopic, PhysRevA.81.063638, manju2018quantum} and many-body \cite{PhysRevA.74.013605, glick2011macroscopic, Lode2014, PhysRevLett.118.210403} theories.
+This is especially true given recent experimental advances in Bose-Einstein condensates (BECs), enabling researchers to directly observe the tunneling of complex systems for the first time \cite{albiez2005direct, potnis2017interaction, Ramos2020}.
+In addition, extensive computational research has been done with BEC tunneling, both using mean-field \cite{smerzi1997quantum, PhysRevA.61.023402, Salasnich2001, svidzinsky2003symmetric, jona2003asymmetric, jona2005nonlinear, carr2005macroscopic, PhysRevA.81.063638, manju2018quantum} and many-body \cite{PhysRevA.74.013605, glick2011macroscopic, Lode2014, PhysRevLett.118.210403} theories.
+Of particular relevance to the current work, Ref.~\cite{Haldar2019} uses many-body methods to study the suppression of oscillations in an asymmetric double well, which is itself a form of asymmetric tunneling.

-In the current work, we study the breaking of tunneling symmetry with BEC's modeled by the Gross-Pitaevskii Equation (GPE).
-The GPE is a non-linear equation used to describe weakly interacting BEC’s, where the non-linearity models the interaction between particles of the Bose gas.
-The Schrödinger equation, and resulting linearity, can be recovered simply by reducing the interaction parameter to zero.
+In the current work, we study the breaking of tunneling symmetry with BECs modelled by the Gross-Pitaevskii Equation (GPE) and the ways in which BECs behave similarly to other systems that are known to break tunneling symmetry.
+The GPE is a non-linear equation used to describe weakly interacting BECs, where the non-linearity models the interaction between particles of the Bose gas.
+The Schr\"odinger equation, and resulting linearity, can be recovered simply by reducing the interaction parameter to zero.